h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

    - Appointment Time
    - Notes

-2. Get your agent access to Google Sheets through their API
+2. Get your agent access to Google Sheets through their API.

-3. Create a simple way to add new customer records
+3. Run some practice queries to make sure your agent can add new customer records.

 ### Webhook Setup